viiktorstefanov/Urban-Tattoo-React/README.md

 -use "npm start" to start the application.

--open new terminal ,run the server with "cd ./server" , install server-dependecies with "npm i",then use "npm run server".
+-open new terminal ,type "cd ./server" , install server-dependecies with "npm i".

+-then use "npm run server".

 ## Available Scripts